 The one complaint about the fans is that more of them need to attend Road Warrior games.
 The attendance was 3,876 on the night I visited.
 This is still a team that is relatively new to the market, as we mentioned, but the club already has a division championship under its belt in that short time.
 A lot of people have made their way into South Carolina's Upstate region from the north, and one would hope they will continue to find their way to the arena for some pretty entertaining hockey.

 Some downtown locations have a real parking problem, but this is not the case for Road Warrior home games.
-There are numerous surface lots surrounding the BI-LO Center with $5 parking, as well as a large parking garage nearby at the same rate.
+There are numerous surface lots surrounding the arena with $5 parking, as well as a large parking garage nearby at the same rate.
 Some street parking appeared to be available, but it is likely easier to park in one of the lots or the garage.
 None of the parking is very far from the arena, and there are no real safety concerns with downtown Greenville at night.
 It bears mention, however, that the Directions and Parking portion of the team's website gives decent directions to the arena, but says nothing about parking.
 Therefore, do some research of your own before making the trip, or just look for signs leading you to parking.

 The concourse is very wide and has room for everyone in attendance to move with very little problem.
 The concessions and restrooms are all on the main concourse and are easy to access, but this will - as one might expect - occasionally limit your ability to see what is taking place on the ice.
 If you can time your visits to the concourse with the period breaks, the lines are a bit long, but move at a pace that should get you back to your seat before the action resumes.